Asian Tennis Federation: Challenges

 Li Na grew up playing badminton and only switched over to tennis because a coach saw her potential for the sport.
-But the backward Chinese tennis coaching she received in her early days actually turned her against the game and she eventually quit for two years only to come back when China tennis authorities allowed her to take the reins and hire a coach to her liking without regards of the costs.
+However, the poor quality of Chinese tennis coaching she received in her early days actually turned her against the sport.
+Eventually, Li Na quit for two years, only to come back when China's tennis authorities allowed her to take the reins and hire a coach of her liking without regards to the costs.
 "After Li Na had won the two grandslam tournaments, everyone start to know tennis in China.
 Especially in a country like China interest in the tennis sport is very much at the lead level compared to other Asian countries.
 If you weren't a lead level player, maybe you are wasting your time, taking away from study or education.
 But we've really seen in the last couple of years that mindset changing, in China in particular", said Ben Slack, Tennis Australia's head of international business.

-The Women's Tennis Association announced in 2017 that it has signed a 10-year deal to move its finals tournament to Shenzhen, a dynamic city in China south, starting from next year.
+The Women's Tennis Association announced in 2017 that it has signed a ten-year deal to move its finals tournament to Shenzhen, a city in southern China, starting the following year.
 The deal will also see the total prize money on offer double to a whopping US$14 million.

-Tennis is expensive and most Asian countries are still a developing economy, which means the standard of living is comparatively less and people spend their money on necessities rather than tennis racquets.
-There are currently 289 futures and challengers in a year in Europe, while Asia in comparison only has 61 of these tournaments.
-Even South America, where there are only twelve nations and players from the other continents rarely go due to remoteness of the location, has 81 ATP recognized tournaments The number of tournaments in Asia is increasing and with it the level of the sport.
-In the next 10 years, the Asian region, should produce some exciting players.
+There are currently 289 futures and challengers in a year in Europe, while Asia by comparison only has 61 of these tournaments.
+South America, despite geographical challenges, has 81 ATP recognized tournaments The number of tournaments in Asia is increasing and with it the level of the sport.